 Intended Outcomes for the course

-Upon successful completion students should be able to:
+Upon successful completion of this course the student should be able to:

-3. Draw from a broad base of experience gained from training scenarios to exercise safe judgment in all flight related decisions.
+c.
+Draw from a broad base of experience gained from training scenarios to exercise safe judgment in all flight related decisions.

 Outcome Assessment Strategies

 Evaluation methods will include written, oral, and practical testing.
 Evaluation levels will meet or exceed those defined by FAA-S-8081-15A (or subsequent edition) Private Pilot Rotorcraft Helicopter Practical Test Standards, and required under 14 CFR 141," FAA Approved Training Course.